ONSdigital/csv-to-csvw-action/README.md

 The action is triggered when the user adds, edits or deletes a CSV and optionally a configuration file, to the repository created by the user.
 The user can commit these files in any preferred folder structure, including committing to the root of the respository.
 An example set of files committed to the repository with various folder structures is available [here](https://github.com/GSS-Cogs/csv-to-csvw-action-example).

->NOTE: committing files to the `out/` folder of the repository will not trigger the action.
+>NOTE: committing files to the `out` folder at the root of the repository will not trigger the action.
 This folder is reserved for storing the outputs produced by the action.

 ### 2. Building and inspecting CSV-Ws